 Thefts by individuals posing as airport staff frequently occur at Kotoka International Airport in the capital, Accra.

-Always remember, legitimate airport staff wear a current identification card which bears their name and photograph.
+Always remember, legitimate airport staff wear a current identification card that bears their name and photograph.
 Cards without photographs are not valid.
 There have also been reports of fake cops demanding money from travelers.

 Travelers who are meeting a hire car at the airport should confirm the identity of their driver, either by requesting proper identification, verifying that the driver is an official from an organization or a hotel.
 This is due to increasing incidences of fake drivers who approach travelers before the main arrivals area claiming to be the traveler's driver or contact.